kkrull/bambam/doc/task-automation.md

 ### `npm run check`

-Run all checks, without changing anything.
+Run all checks (not tests), such as formatters and linters.
+Checks do not make any changes to source code.

 ### `npm run clean`